 Remittance or Refund

-We must receive your payment no later than the filing deadline for your return (that is, the date shown on the personalized return you received).
-The date of receipt of a payment is:
+We must receive your payment no later than the filing deadline for your return for the period.

 - the date on which we receive it (a postdated cheque is considered to be received on the date it can be cashed); or